 This animal is not on exhibit in the habitats.
 It is one of our Animal Ambassadors and is used in public and school programs.

 Here’s a riddle for you: What’s as big as an elephant, but weighs nothing at all?
-Your shadow!
+His shadow!
 Amuse your kids with that one while you herd (pun intended) them outside to make some shadows of their own.

 This fun activity will show them how shadows are made and how they change in size and shape throughout the day.
 All you’ll need is some chalk and a flat area to cast their shadows on – oh, and some sun of course.

-- Tape measure and ruler
+- Optional: Tape measure or ruler